Same-sex marriage in the Netherlands: Registered partnerships

 On 1 January 1998, registered partnerships (geregistreerd partnerschap, [ɣəreːɣɪˈstreːrt ˈpɑrtnərsxɑp]) were introduced in Dutch law.
 The partnerships were meant for same-sex couples as an alternative to marriage, though they can also be entered into by opposite-sex couples, and in fact about one third of the registered partnerships between 1999 and 2001 were of opposite-sex couples.
 In law, registered partnerships and marriage convey the same rights and duties, especially after some laws were changed to remedy inequalities with respect to inheritance and some other issues.

 Partnerships have become particularly common among Dutch couples, with about 18,000 new partnerships registered every year.

 Same-sex marriage

 Legislative action

-As early as the mid-1980s, a group of gay rights activists, headed by Henk Krol – then editor-in-chief of the Gay Krant – asked the government to allow same-sex couples to marry.
+As early as the mid 1980s, a group of gay rights activists, headed by Henk Krol – then editor-in-chief of the Gay Krant – asked the government to allow same-sex couples to marry.
+By 1995, about 100 municipalities had opened an alternative "marriage register", into which some 300 same-sex couples had inscribed.
+That year, the municipality of Rheden said that if government did not legalize same-sex marriage it would proceed with conducting same-sex weddings.
+Haarlem declared it would do the same or stop issuing marriage licenses altogether.
 The States General of the Netherlands decided in 1995 to create a special commission to investigate the possibility of recognizing same-sex marriages.
 At that time, the Christian Democratic Appeal was not part of the ruling coalition for the first time since the introduction of full democracy.
 The special commission finished its work in 1997 and concluded that civil marriage should be extended to include same-sex couples.
 After the 1998 general election, the Second Kok Cabinet promised to tackle the issue.
 In September 2000, the legislation was debated in the Dutch Parliament.

 The marriage bill passed the House of Representatives by 109 votes to 33 on 12 September 2000.